dwyl/learn-docker/README.md

 Have you ever struggled to get your developer environment set up as a new user on an existing project?
 Or have you ever had difficulty reproducing a bug or error that another team member is experiencing?
-Or that only exists in your production environment but not in your development environment.
+Or that only exists in your production environment but not in your development environment?
 If you have, then you have encountered some of the difficulties that can arise when code is run in different environments.
 Docker is the solution to these problems as well as offering a host of other benefits.